buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 ![Placeholder](images/ch2/tags.png)

 **CAPTION: This is a temporary image.
 It will be replaced by a better spaced image showing a series of tags designed in different way.
-Tags are just like buttons, here indicating which tags are selected.**
+Tags can be used to communicate different groupings and can also be dynamic, interacted with like buttons, here indicating which tags are selected.**

 #### Tags

-Tags are useful in lots of different contexts, for example, in profile components or in content-driven components or pages.
+Tags are useful in lots of different contexts, for example, **in profile patterns or in content-driven pages**.
 They can be used to:

 + filter content;
 + make suggestions; or
 + trigger actions.

-When designing tags, it’s important to ensure that they are visually and behaviourally consistent.
-Tags are often integrated into components, for example, a set of tags indicating interests on a user profile card, as in the example above.
-TK
+When designing tags, it’s important to **ensure that they are visually and behaviourally consistent**.
+Tags are often integrated into components, for example, a set of tags indicating interests on a user profile card, as in the example above. <!-- TK Seems short. -->

 ![Placeholder](images/ch2/tool-tips.png)